NI Safety Tip of the Week

 NI Safety Tip of the Week: Emergency Lighting — The Checks Inspectors Notice First

-If there’s no record, it’s assumed the test isn’t happening.
+A recorded monthly check — if there’s no record, it’s assumed the test isn’t happening

 3. Correct Coverage & Locations